Finding the guts to speak French out-loud is a common problem for adult who are studying French.

 So it’s better to work on your French regularly, for say 20 minutes per day and do a lot of repetitions, than spend 3 hours on it once a week.

-Once you are at an intermediate level, you need to make the transition from “thinking” the language to speaking it automatically.
+Once you are at an intermediate level, you need to make the transition from “thinking” the language to talking automatically.
 Build reflexes.

-- Make lists of common yet complex French pronoun sentences: “il m’a dit”, “je lui ai donné” etc… and memorize them.
+- Learning whole French sentences can be useful, especially ones with French pronouns.
+So make lists of common yet complex French pronoun sentences: “il m’a dit”, “je lui ai donné” etc… and memorize them.

-- Also, train on saying things that are relevant to you, and likely to come up in conversation: what you like to do, your job, your family situation…
+- Also, rehearse talking about things that are relevant to you, and likely to come up in conversation: what you like to do, your job, your family situation…

 If you liked my tips on the best way to study French for speaking, you may also like my tips on